You and your freeholder are responsible for different repairs to leasehold properties.

 The freeholder should complete the repairs within a reasonable period.

-Paying for repair work on leasehold properties
+Who pays for repair work

 As a leaseholder, you usually have to pay for repairs that the lease says you're responsible for.